-At St James Church of England Academy we place great importance on regular attendance at school as we know that missing school has a really detrimental impact on the progress that children make.
+At St James Church of England Academy we place great importance on regular attendance at the academy as we know that missing education has a really detrimental impact on the progress that children make.

 - Absences which have never been properly explained

-Being on time for school is important to your child's education.
+Being on time is important to your child's education.
 If a child is persistently late, they miss the start of lessons which may have a negative impact on their learning, confidence and self-esteem.
 Lateness disrupts your child, their class and the staff working with them.
-School begins at 8.40, when the children come into school.
-Classroom doors close at 8.50, after which time children should enter through the main office.
+School begins at 8.40, when the children come into the academy.
+Classroom doors close at 8.50, after which time children should enter through the academy office.

 Being 5 minutes late every day will result in your child losing around three learning days a year.